Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

-# Letter of credit
+# Blockchain platform for Letters of Credit

 TRADE-Chain is a permissioned "global trade finance" blockchain for the world’s banks and financial institutions.
 TRADE-Chain is operated by [Primechain Technologies Private Limited](http://www.primechaintech.com/).
-TRADE-Chain enables the issuance and sharing of letters of credit.
+TRADE-Chain is built on Hyperledger Sawtooth and enables the issuance and sharing of letters of credit in a secure and confidential manner.

 ![Letter of credit](http://www.primechaintech.com/img/api_documentation/letter_of_credit.jpg)